frasosatis/cx16playground/README.md

 ## ASCII listings (good old ones, including line numbering)

-Use `x16emu -bas <source>.BAS` to load an ASCII-coded basic file into the emulator.
+Use `x16emu -bas <source>.BAS` on the host machine to load an ASCII-coded basic file into the emulator.

 Make sure that the commands in the file are all in uppercase.

-Save the file with `SAVE <source>.PRG` if required.
+Save the file (inside the emulator) with `SAVE <source>.PRG` if required.

-Use `x16emu -prg <source>.PRG -run` to start the emulator and run it.
+On the host, use `x16emu -prg <source>.PRG -run` to start the emulator and run it.

 See [basic/01-asc_listing](basic/01-asc_listing/README.md) for more information / examples.